-Sheen Mount will ensure that all staff are aware of the changes to the Voyeurism (Offences) Act 2019 which criminalises the act of "upskirting".
-The Criminal Prosecution Service (CPS) defines "upskirting" as: "a colloquial term referring to the action of placing equipment such as a camera or mobile phone beneath a person's clothing to take a voyeuristic photograph without their permission."
-Please see the full definition within the following link to the CPS's website: https://www.cps.gov.uk/legal-guidance/voyeurism.
+Sheen Mount Primary School will ensure that all staff and pupils are aware of the changes to the Voyeurism (Offences) Act 2019 which criminalise the act of 'upskirting'.
+The Criminal Prosecution Service (CPS) defines 'upskirting' as: "a colloquial term referring to the action of placing equipment such as a camera or mobile phone beneath a person's clothing to take a voyeuristic photograph without their permission.
+It is not only confined to persons wearing skirts or dresses and equally applies when men or women are wearing kilts, cassocks, shorts or trousers.
+It is often performed in crowded public places, for example on public transport or at music festivals, which can make it difficult to notice offenders."

 Incidents of upskirting in the school will not be tolerated.
-Sheen Mount will make decisions on a case-by-case basis, with the DSL or Deputy DSL taking a leading role and using their professional judgment, supported by other agencies, such as children's social care and the police as required.
+Sheen Mount Primary School will make decisions on a case-by-case basis, with the DSL (or a deputy) taking a leading role and using their professional judgement, supported by other agencies, such as children's social care and the police as required.